 To learn more about our geothermal climate control system for sealed greenhouses, please read our blog, “Introducing the EcoLoop™: Ceres’ Most Energy-Efficient Heating and Cooling System Yet”.

-Advantages of a Sealed Cannabis Greenhouse:
+Advantages of Sealed Greenhouses for Cannabis:

 In many municipalities, regulations prohibit cannabis greenhouses from exhausting untreated air outside due to the odor.
 While there are a few ways to control odors of traditional cannabis greenhouses, enclosing the greenhouse and circulating air inside is often much cheaper and more effective.
 They reduce the reliance on cumbersome carbon filters (which need to be replaced every few months).